Carbon Feedback

 Ocean carbon feedbacks

-As the land is warmed, it becomes a source of additional carbon dioxide emissions.
+As the land is warmed, it becomes a source of additional carbon emissions as carbon dioxide

-Carbon dioxide emission due to carbon feed back is a additional source of carbon and as such has to accounted for in zero carbon climate change mitigation, but it's not.
+Carbon dioxide emissions due to carbon feed back is a additional source of carbon and as such should be accounted for in zero carbon climate change mitigation.

 Peatlands and permafrost